With primary wins, Gov. Abbott is one step closer to education overhaul

 Abbott received a bump from former President Donald Trump, who also backed the champions of "school choice."

-Critics of the program point to the fact that Gov. Abbott rarely mentioned the education issue on the stump.
-Instead, he focused on the number one issue for Republican primary voters - immigration.
+Critics of the program point to the fact that Abbott rarely mentioned the education issue on the stump.
+Instead, he focused on the number one issue for Republican primary voters -- immigration.

-"Governor Greg Abbott has defiled the office of Governor by creating and repeating blatant lies about me and my House colleagues, those who took a stand for our public schools," Rogers wrote to the Weatherford Democrat.
+"Gov. Greg Abbott has defiled the office of governor by creating and repeating blatant lies about me and my House colleagues, those who took a stand for our public schools," Rogers wrote in an editorial in the Weatherford Democrat.

 A similar proposal has passed the Texas Senate multiple times, being a priority of the Senate President, Lt.
 Governor Dan Patrick.